PrateekDutta2001/Computational-Approach-for-Cancer-Diagnosis/README.md

 Lung Cancer: YES , NO.

-#The main symptoms of lung cancer include:
+# The main symptoms of lung cancer include:

-> a cough that doesn't go away after 2 or 3 weeks.
+-> a cough that doesn't go away after 2 or 3 weeks.

-> a long-standing cough that gets worse.
+-> a long-standing cough that gets worse.

-> chest infections that keep coming back.
+-> chest infections that keep coming back.

-> coughing up blood.
+-> coughing up blood.

-> an ache or pain when breathing or coughing.
+-> an ache or pain when breathing or coughing.

-> persistent breathlessness.
+-> persistent breathlessness.

-> persistent tiredness or lack of energy.
+-> persistent tiredness or lack of energy.